-Matter & Interactions is a textbook by Ruth Chabay and Bruce Sherwood that emphasizes a modern perspective on the calculus-based introductory physics curriculum taken by engineering and science students.
+Matter & Interactions is a textbook by Ruth Chabay and Bruce Sherwood (John Wiley & Sons, 4th edition, 2015) that emphasizes a modern perspective on the calculus-based introductory physics curriculum taken by science and engineering students.
 It engages students in:

-Starting analyses from fundamental principles rather than from secondary formulas.
+- Starting analyses from fundamental principles rather than secondary formulas

 20th century physics and a contemporary perspective are integrated throughout the curriculum.

 M&I is in use in large engineering and science courses at large and medium sized universities including Purdue University, Georgia Tech, Cal State Long Beach, North Carolina State University, the University of Mississippi, Carnegie Mellon, Minnesota State University Moorhead, Villanova, High Point University, and the University of West Florida.
 A number of universities including the University of Michigan use it in courses for honors students or physics majors.